Klein quartic: Fundamental domain and pants decomposition

 The cubic graph corresponding to this pants decomposition is the tetrahedral graph, that is, the graph of 4 nodes, each connected to the other 3.
 The tetrahedral graph is similar to the graph for the projective Fano plane; indeed, the automorphism group of the Klein quartic is isomorphic to that of the Fano plane.

 Spectral theory

 Little has been proved about the spectral theory of the Klein quartic.
 Because the Klein quartic has the largest symmetry group of surfaces in its topological class, much like the Bolza surface in genus 2, it has been conjectured that it maximises the first positive eigenvalue of the Laplace operator among all compact Riemann surfaces of genus 3 with constant negative curvature.
-It also maximizes mutliplicity of the first positive eigenvalue (8) among all such surfaces, a fact that has been recently proved.
+It also maximizes multiplicity of the first positive eigenvalue (8) among all such surfaces, a fact that has been recently proved.
 Eigenvalues of the Klein quartic have been calculated to varying degrees of accuracy.
 The first 15 distinct positive eigenvalues are shown in the following table, along with their multiplicities.